Mavennet/mavennet-website/site/other/awards/dhs.md

 ---
 order: 3
-title: Department of Homeland Security
+title: CEO of Mavennet, Patrick Mandic, receives Immigrant of the Year in the Canadian Supply Chain
-logo: /assets/homeland-security-logo.png
+logo: /assets/logo-1.png
 ---